Anish-Sethi-12122/py-dbms-cli/README.md

 ---

 ## 📄 License
 This project is licensed under the **BSD 3-Clause License**.
-See the [LICENSE](https://github.com/Anish-Sethi-12122/py-dbms-cli/blob/main/LICENSE) file for deep-dive specifications.
+See the [LICENSE](https://github.com/Anish-Sethi-12122/py-dbms-cli/blob/main/LICENSE).

 <div align="center">
   <b>Consider dropping a ⭐️ star to support a student-led open-source project and keep the updates rolling in!</b>